 The Lonely Doll, Dare Wright

-As for The Lonely Doll’s mood, it can be as grey or as dark as the tones of it’s black-and-white images.
+The Lonely Doll’s mood can be as grey or as dark as the tones of it’s black-and-white images.
 Edith’s world is a far cry from a Barbi-glass-half-full one.
-In a 2006 Boston Globe interview, Wright’s biographer, Jean Nathan, sums up how The Lonely Doll gained such popularity :
+That is what made it unlike any book in its day and why the images are so memorable to those who grew up with them.
+In a 2006 Boston Globe interview, Wright’s biographer, Jean Nathan, sums up The Lonely Doll's popularity best :

-Before Wright got behind her Rolleiflex camera as a magazine, freelance photographer, she was modeling in front of one.
-Later, in creating her first book, Wright transformed her childhood doll into the model as she took on the part of photographer.
-Wright converted Edith from brunette to blonde and styled her as a young version of Wright’s adult self.
-Yet, Wright’s own model looks did not ensure happiness.
-Nathan’s,The Secret Life Of The Lonely Doll: The Search For Dare Wright (2004,) painstakingly documents her psychological baggage.
-Wright, a lonely girl herself, suffered parental and sibling separation.
-As a child, she was forced by her mother to live the lie that she had no father or brother—that Edie, was a widow and not a divorcée—and that Wright was her only child.
-Her mother Edie was a successful painter of aristocrats and statesmen, which, probably, helped develop Wright’s artistic eye.
+Wright was a magazine, freelance photographer.
+Prior to that, she modeled.
+When Wright decided to use her Rolleiflex to make her first book, she turned to her childhood doll, Edith.
+The doll went from brunette to blonde and became a young version of Wright's adult self.
+Unfortunately, Wright’s own model looks never ensured her happiness.
+Nathan’s,The Secret Life Of The Lonely Doll: The Search For Dare Wright (2004,) painstakingly documents the psychological baggage Wright carried.
+She suffered parental and sibling separation as a child.
+Furthermore, her mother, Edie, forced her to live the lie that she had no father or brother, that Edie was a widow and not a divorcée and that Dare was her only child.
+Her mother was a successful portrait painter of aristocrats and statesmen, which, probably, helped develop Wright’s artistic eye.
 But the way Edie controlled the rest of her daughter's life stunted her maturation.
-As a result, Wright battled bulimia, anorexia, and later alcoholism.
-She showed little qualms about being nude in a photograph or on a beach, but when Wright's relationships reached the point of physical intimacy, she ran—sometimes literally.
-Though Wright was known to be charming, flirtatious, and often courted by men, she’s said to have remained a virgin almost till the end.
-Late in life, in a tragic turn, she was raped by one of the many Central Park drifters she often brought home for drinks and conversation.
+Wright battled bulimia, anorexia, and later alcoholism.
+As an adult, Wright showed little qualms about being nude in a photograph or on a beach, but when Wright's relationships reached the point of physical intimacy, she always ran.
+Though Wright was known to be charming, flirtatious and often courted by men, she’s said to have remained a virgin almost till the end.
+Late in life, in a tragic turn, she was raped by one of the many Central Park drifters she was known to bring home for drinks and conversation.

-The Secret Life well documents Wright’s main strength—her creative vision; she sewed and designed most of her characters’ clothes, styled their hair, applied the makeup, created its sets, photographed the images, and developed them all in her NYC apartment.
-For those curious, Nathan assured me everything known about Wright’s photography was included in her book.
-The only question remaining is what should become of the photographs today?
-Do we toss the doll out with the bathwater and never again open the books?
-With regard to children, it’s for those who guide them to decide whether to share them or not.
-But adults, one hopes, will continue to indulge in Wright’s art as part of her life's story.
-For us, it seems safe to do so without fear of succumbing to its many obvious flaws.
+The Secret Life well documents Wright’s main strength—her creative vision: she sewed and designed most of her characters’ clothes, styled their hair, applied the makeup, created the sets, photographed and developed her images and wrote the stories.
+Most was done within in her NYC apartment.
+Nathan assured me that what little is known about Wright’s photography was included in her book.
+What is definitely not known is whether Wright's images will continue to endure.
+Do we toss the doll out with the bathwater and never again open Wright's books?
+Those who guide children must decide whether to share her work and if so, how best to do that.
+But adults, one hopes, will continue to indulge in Wright’s art.
+When put alongside her life's story, the effects of loneliness become apparent to us all.

 Hear an interview with Jean Nathan.